Skip to main content

 Waiting for the first Universal Credit payment

-Tenants may also be able to get a grant or loan while they’re waiting for their first payment.
-Your tenants should get advice if they’re worried about paying rent.
+The tenants can also get a grant or loan while they’re waiting for their first payment.

 How often Universal Credit is paid